I earn commissions if you shop through the affiliate links on this page

 At 5000 feet, I start to get a break from the loose talus to scramble over some solid rock (solid by Alaska Range standards).
 This is much preferable to me.
 I like it when the ground doesn’t move beneath my feet.
 Until this point, much of the hike was “two steps forward, one step back”, except for when the opposite occurred and things got scarier.
 There was also an abrupt change in temperature, dropping below freezing.
 Suddenly there was a strong wind and it was snowing too.

 I started getting cold and noticed my lack of gloves.
 My hands stiffened up, it became difficult to operate my camera.
-Probably a good time to head down.
+Given the icy and snowy conditions, poor rock quality, and loose talus, I decided that I’d rather turn back than risk injury up here.

-I took slightly a different route.
+I took slightly a different route down.
 It was a bit steeper in places, but the ground was more cohesive than the scree slope.
 There was a lot more alder work at the bottom, I’m not sure it was worth the secure footing.
+I hate alders.

 Oh.
 My feet hurt after that.
 It may have been the most intensive hike I’ve ever done that was less than 5 miles long.
 After packing up the car, I headed south to fill up with some spring water and chill my feet in the stream for a bit.